ironplc/ironplc/compiler/CONTRIBUTING.md

 ### Prerequisites

+If you are using the Dev Container , then you have everything you need.
-You need to install git, Rust (stable) and Cargo.
+Otherwise, install git, just, Rust (stable) and Cargo.
 Get those from your preferred source.

 ### Get the Code and Run a Test